Before getting started...

 - a $ (cost) per unit

 - a $ (cost) per new customer

-11- PAYMENT TERM: You have the choice between 0, 30, 60 and 90 days.
+11- PAYMENT TERM: You have the choice of up to 12 months before, or up to 12 months after.
 As we speak now, it's not possible to change it to a custom date.

 12- TAXABLE: If you pay the taxes when you produce your product, check this box.

 13- TRASH BIN: If you want to remove/delete a row.